BastiDood/BastiDood/README.md

 * Can speak and communicate clearly
     - Especially relevant in programming lectures I hold for my classmates
     - Thus enjoys working and learning with others
-* [Maintains a blog](https://dev.to/somedood) about various subjects in the aforementioned langauges and technologies
+* [Maintains a well-respected blog](https://dev.to/somedood) about various subjects in the aforementioned langauges and technologies

 # Languages
 * 🌐 HTML + CSS